kpostigo/Basic-Portfolio/README.md

 # portfolio

-this repository contains my portfolio site
+this repository contains a basic portfolio site